michaelfig/cacao/README.md

 $ cacao --help
 ```

 TODO: Create releases of just the Dart VM, Cacao snapshot, and wrapper script for common platforms.
+This is written in Dart so that I can create Flutter-based apps for Android and iOS that can act as a local proxy.

 Michael FIG <michael+cacao@fig.org>, 2018-12-04